tscar43/tscar43.github.io/docs/Prompting-AI-Effectively-and-Ethically.md

 Creating specific prompts goes hand-in-hand with giving context to your prompts.
 Imposing a specific task, rules, and constraints on the AI will help direct its focus to the topic you want it to generate responses about.

->[!NOTE]
+!!! note

->You'll notice that in our final example from last section that we provided the AI with a specific time period and location.
+    You'll notice that in our final example from last section that we provided the AI with a specific time period and location.
 This is a good example of creating specificity in your prompts.

 Here's a good example of a specific prompt: